Full Biography

 Singers moving about the theatre in HONGONGALONGALO

 In 2006, George was awarded the Director’s Prize from Misha Rachlevsky of the Chamber Orchestra Kremlin for his composition, The Famine Dance, performed in both the Kremlin and Carnegie Hall.
-Maestro Rachlevsky has since commissioned another piece from George, entitled WVH, performed in June, 2007 in Moscow.
+Maestro Rachlevsky later commissioned another piece from George, entitled WVH, performed in June, 2007 in Moscow.

 The Kremlin Chamber Ensemble performs The Famine Dance in Carnegie Hall.
 Nov, 2006